ObserveRTC/client-monitor-js/README.md

 monitor.on('stats-collected', () => {
     for (const outboundRtp of storage.outboundRtps()) {

-        console.log('stability score outbound-rtp', outboundRtp.stabilityScore);
+        console.log('stability score outbound-rtp', outboundRtp.score);

-        const updates = outboundRtp.updates;
-        console.log('sending bitrate', updates.sendingBitrate);
+        console.log('sending bitrate', outboundRtp.sendingBitrate);
-        console.log('sent packets since last stats-collected', updates.sentPackets);
+        console.log('sent packets since last stats-collected', outboundRtp.sentPackets);

         const remoteInboundRtp = outboundRtp.getRemoteInboundRtp();
-        console.log('Received packets on remote inbound-rtp belongs to this outbound-rtp', remoteInboundRtp?.updates.receivedPackets);
+        console.log('Received packets on remote inbound-rtp belongs to this outbound-rtp', remoteInboundRtp?.receivedPackets);
     }
 });

 ```

-## Alerts and Detectors
+## Detectors and Alerts

-Alerts and detectors provide events of tracking and responding to anomalies or performance issues based on the polled stats.
+Detectors and alerts provide events of tracking and responding to anomalies or performance issues based on the polled stats.
 Detectors are components that continuously monitor for specific conditions in the polled stats, and set an alert if certain thresholds are hit.
 You can subscribe to alerts of an instantiated client-monitor-js and configure detectors via initial configurations.

-To configure the Congestion Detector according to your specific requirements, please refer to the [Configuration](#configuration)  section for further guidance.

 List of built-in alerts:
- * `stability-score-alert`: triggered whenever an outbound network is considered to be instable based on the calculated stability score
- * `mean-opinion-score-alert`: triggered when a calculated MoS score for an inbound-rtp is lower than the configured threshold
  * `audio-desync-alert`: triggered when for an audio track several acceleration and deceleration is detected in a short amount of time indicating that the controlling system tries compensate discrepancies.
  * `cpu-performance-alert`: triggered whenever a browser detects quality limitation becasue of CPU, or the number of decoded frames per sec hit a certain threshold